Zhong-Shan-Hui/cURL-PHP/README.md

-# Sending $_POST data to other domain Using cURL and PHP
+# Sending $_POST data to other domain Using cURL & PHP

 The problem is to store the message form data in a remote database on a different domain that I cannot connect directly to.